TimoSci/eth-validator-checklist/README.md

 * A `checklist` object will be loaded.

-* This object has various sub-obects that contain diagnostic methods.
+* This object has various sub-objects that contain diagnostic methods.
 Examples: `checklist.clients.geth.version_check`, or `checklist.firewall.active?`

 *Warning: Untested software.
 Recommended for use on a test server.
 Make sure it doesn't cause any problems before running on production server*